shwezhu/shwezhu.github.io/content/post/networking/007-tunneling-protocols.md

 ### 3.5.
 How does IPsec impact MSS and MTU?

-[MSS](https://www.cloudflare.com/learning/network-layer/what-is-mss/) and [MTU](https://www.cloudflare.com/learning/network-layer/what-is-mtu/) are two measurements of packet size.
-Packets can only reach a certain size (measured in bytes) before computers, routers, and [switches](https://www.cloudflare.com/learning/network-layer/what-is-a-network-switch/) cannot handle them.
-MSS measures the size of each packet's payload, while MTU measures the entire packet, including headers.
-Packets that exceed a network's MTU may be fragmented, meaning broken up into smaller packets and then reassembled.
-Packets that exceed the MSS are simply dropped.

 IPsec protocols add several headers and trailers to packets, all of which take up several bytes.
 For networks that use IPsec, either the MSS and MTU have to be adjusted accordingly, or packets will be fragmented and slightly delayed.
 Usually, the MTU for a network is 1,500 bytes.
 A normal IP header is 20 bytes long, and a TCP header is also 20 bytes long, meaning each packet can contain 1,460 bytes of payload.
-However, IPsec adds an Authentication Header, an ESP header, and associated trailers.
+However, **IPsec adds an Authentication Header, an ESP header, and associated trailers**.
 These add 50-60 bytes to a packet, or more.

 ## 4. GRE - Network Layer